updated Jul 12, 2026 8.1MB file size 642 downloads

 System Requirements and Installation

-PeaZip 11.1.0 runs on Windows 7 and later (Windows 10 and 11 fully supported), with a download footprint of roughly 11 MB.
-Both 32-bit and 64-bit installers are available, alongside portable builds that need no installation - useful for USB toolkits or restricted corporate machines. macOS and Linux builds (including GTK2, GTK3, and Qt 6 variants) are maintained from the same source tree.
+PeaZip 11.2.0 runs on Windows 7 and later, with Windows 10 and 11 fully supported.
+Both 32-bit and 64-bit installers are available, alongside portable builds that need no installation - useful for USB toolkits or restricted corporate machines.

-Installation registers PeaZip in the Windows Explorer context menu, so right-clicking any archive offers Extract Here, Extract To, and the new submenu options without opening the main application.
+Installation registers PeaZip in the Windows Explorer context menu, so right-clicking any archive offers Extract Here, Extract To, and the submenu options without opening the main application.
 The installer does not bundle adware, toolbars, or telemetry.

 No-Install Browser Alternatives